-This publication contains forward looking statements.
+This document contains forward looking statements.
 Forward looking statements include, but are not limited to assumptions, estimates, projections, opinions, models and hypothetical performance analysis.
-The forward looking statements expressed constitute the author's judgment as of the date of this material.
-Forward looking statements involve significant elements of subjective judgments and analyses and changes thereto and/or consideration of different or additional factors could have a material impact on the results indicated.
-Therefore, actual results may vary, perhaps materially, from the results contained herein.
-No representation or warranty is made by DWS as to the reasonableness or completeness of such forward looking statements or to any other financial information contained herein.
-We assume no responsibility to advise the recipients of this document with regard to changes in our views.
+No representation or warranty is made by DWS as to the reasonableness or completeness of such forward looking statements.
+Past performance is no guarantee of future results.